GreyNoise-Intelligence/greynoise-siemplify/CONTRIBUTING.md

 * Add/update tests for the code modified.
 * PRs should be kept small and cohesive.
 If you're making bigger change, consider chunking up the PR into small pieces.

-Github actions are use to run tests on the latest ubuntu:20.04 image.
+Github actions are used to run tests on the latest ubuntu:20.04 image.

 Commits
 -------